greggubben/PhoneHomeBusyBox/SpinDigit/README.md

 ## Hardware

-The puzzle uses an Arduino Nano as the processor and 2 digital pins drive each of the 10 bar LED displays through PWM.
+The puzzle uses an Arduino Nano as the processor and 2 digital pins drive each of the LED Bar Graph displays through PWM.
 A MCP23O17 reads the binary value from the 3 rotary switches and is connected to the Arduino Nano via I2C.

 The Arduino Nano manages the state of the puzzle which is reflected in the [8mm NeoPixel](https://www.adafruit.com/product/1734) LED from Adafruit.
 See the [PhoneHome_PuzzleState.h](../PhoneHomeLib/PhoneHome_PuzzleState.h) for states and colors.
 The [PhoneHome_Definitions.h](../PhoneHomeLib/PhoneHome_Definitions.h) file contains the standard pins used by all Arduino Nanos.